ibm-cloud-docs/speech-to-text/language-resource.md

 Speech recognition relies on statistical algorithms to analyze audio.
 Words from a custom model are in competition with words from the service's base vocabulary as well as other words of the model.
 (Factors such as audio noise and speaker accents also affect the quality of transcription.)

 The accuracy of transcription can depend largely on how words are defined in a model and how speakers say them.
 To improve the service's accuracy, use corpora to provide as many examples as possible of how OOV words are used in the domain.
+Repeating the OOV words in corpora can improve the quality of the custom language model.
+How you duplicate the words in corpora depends on how you expect users to say them in the audio that is to be recognized.
 The more sentences that you add that represent the context in which speakers use words from the domain, the better the service's recognition accuracy.

 The service does not apply a simple word-matching algorithm.
 Its transcription depends on the context in which words are used.
 When it parses a corpus, the service includes information about n-grams (bi-grams, tri-grams, and so on) from the sentences of the corpus in the custom model.
 This information helps the service transcribe audio with greater accuracy, and it explains why training a custom model on corpora is more valuable than training it on custom words alone.

 For example, accountants adhere to a common set of standards and procedures that are known as Generally Accepted Accounting Principles (GAAP).
 When you create a custom model for a financial domain, provide sentences that use the term GAAP in context.
 The sentences help the service distinguish between general phrases such as "the gap between them is small" and domain-centric phrases such as "GAAP provides guidelines for measuring and disclosing financial information."

-In general, it is better for corpora to use words in different contexts.
-However, if users speak the words in only a couple of contexts, then showing the words in other contexts does not improve the quality of the custom model; speakers never use the words in those contexts.
+In general, it is better for corpora to use words in different contexts, which can improve how the service learns the words.
+However, if users speak the words in only a couple of contexts, then showing the words in other contexts does not improve the quality of the custom model.
+Speakers never use the words in those contexts.
 If speakers are likely to use the same phrase frequently, then repeating that phrase in the corpora can improve the quality of the model.
 (In some cases, even adding a few custom words directly to a custom model can make a positive difference.)

 ### Preparing a corpus text file
 {: #prepareCorpus}